Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility: Introduction

 To address this gap, we introduce a round-trip code evaluation framework where the model must apply a transformation (encoding) and its inverse (decoding) such that the final reconstruction is identical to the original input.
 The transformation is a bijection because it is both injective, mapping each input to a unique encoded output, and surjective, covering the entire encoded space so that decoding perfectly recovers the original input.
 The inherent invertibility and enforced self-consistency offer a robust and comprehensive diagnostic for LLM reasoning capabilities.
 By simultaneously testing the completeness of the forward mapping and the accuracy of the inverse mapping, this framework exposes subtle asymmetries, inconsistencies, and reasoning failures that are undetectable by conventional single-direction evaluations.
 Through this closed-loop evaluation, we move beyond isolated input–output correctness, instead quantifying a model's internal coherence, bidirectional reasoning strength, and reliability, which are indispensable in code-based applications that demand high precision, transparency, and robustness.

-We are devising a benchmark in a controlled setting that will help us correctly measure the reasoning capabilities of LLMs in challenging scenarios.
-The benchmark's core challenge is the inversion task, which tests bidirectional reasoning.
-LLMs are trained primarily to predict the next token and are heavily exposed to forward execution traces.
-The forward task is essentially a code-completion or execution task familiar to the model.
-The inverse task forces the model to treat the given function's output as input and infer the original code's semantics to reverse the operation, which is essential for code understanding and generation.
-It helps us determine whether the LLM can reason backwards on its own, thereby ensuring round-trip correctness.
+We construct RTCE in a controlled setting with 250 inputs per algorithm drawn from diverse real-world sources, providing a rigorous measure of LLM reasoning in challenging scenarios.
+The benchmark's core challenge is the inversion task, which goes beyond the forward execution traces on which LLMs are primarily trained.
+The forward task is essentially a code-completion or execution task familiar to the model; the inverse task forces the model to treat the given function's output as input and infer the original semantics to reverse the operation.
+We evaluate models under zero-shot prompting to establish a baseline, supervised fine-tuning on execution traces to maximise the forward signal, and iterative self-reflection to test whether models can self-correct systematic errors.
+Together, these three paradigms determine whether any current approach can close the round-trip gap, or whether the failure is fundamental to how models internalise code semantics.